specktastic/starter-airflow/README.md

 # Airflow default Restack reposoitory

-This is a repository to get you started for generating preview environments from a custom airflow image.
+This is the default Airflow repository to get you started for generating preview environments from a custom airflow image with Restack github application.

 ### Dags
 1. If you want to extend the image with custom dags, just add them to the dags directory.